Skip to main content

 Example

 You say: “We’re competing with Notion and Asana in the project management space.
 Our CTO, Sarah, thinks we should focus on the enterprise segment.”
-The system extracts:
+The system recognizes:

 What It Means for Your Conversations